meramsey/MOANero/README.md

 # MOANero

 MOANero is an open source, self-hosted digital content subscription platform like `onlyfans.com`.
-The difference, however, is that it uses cryptocurrency (ETH) for payment, so the content will no longer be judged by the payment platform and credit card companies.
+The difference, however, is that it uses cryptocurrency (XMR) Monero for payment, so the content will no longer be judged by the payment platform and credit card companies or by anyone for that matter.

 [简体中文](README.cn.md)